contraband/autopilot/README.md

    be load-balanced between the two applications.

 3. The old application is deleted along with its route mappings.
 All traffic now goes to the new application.
+Optionally, the old application can be stopped instead of deleted using the ``--keep-existing-app`` flag.

 [indiana-jones]: https://www.youtube.com/watch?v=0gU35Tgtlmg